 MANDATE The HRCG Committee ensures that the Corporation employs solid Corporate Governance practices, compensates its employees fairly and creates a healthy working environment for the Corporation's employees, including overseeing development and succession for key roles and ensuring that critical health, safety and environmental policies in place are adhered to.
 The HRCG Committee also reviews and approves the disclosure relating to the compensation of Directors and officers of the Corporation contained in this Circular (or other documents prior to their distribution to Linamar's shareholders), prepares the Report on Executive Compensation contained herein, administers the Linamar Stock Option Plan and performs such other functions as requested or delegated by the Board.
 In addition, the Committee also assists the Board by reviewing the effectiveness with which the Corporation meets its obligations pertaining to the policies and legal requirements of human resources and corporate governance; environmental; health and safety; and capital accumulation plans.
 The HRCG Committee oversees: corporate governance; executive and employee compensation; environmental, health & safety; succession planning and organizational change; and capital accumulation plans governance.
-The HRCG Committee met four times in 2019 to review and make recommendations to the Board with respect to various matters.
+The HRCG Committee met four times in 2020 to review and make recommendations to the Board with respect to various matters.
 Once per year, the Committee meets to review all direct and indirect compensation, benefits and perquisites (cash and non-cash) for the Chairman of the Board and the Chief Executive Officer.
-Oversight of executive compensation (see Chair's letter to shareholders); 2019 KEY Proposed the adoption of new ESG standards for Linamar's annual public disclosures MILESTONES Initiated investor outreach with respect to Linamar's ESG practices Continuing educational updates on governance matters and emerging governance trends globally; Oversight of Capital Accumulation Plans Committee, who oversees the Corporation's pension plans, with a view to monitoring its administration and continually improving its overall investment performance for its members; Continued oversight of the Occupational Health & Safety program in monitoring its objective of maintaining above-average industry standards in H&S measurements.
-MEMBERSHIP During fiscal 2019, the HRCG Committee was comprised of three Directors: Messrs.
-Reidel (Chairman), Harrison and Grimm.
-100% INDEPENDENT All member Directors of the HRCG Committee are "independent" Directors within the meaning of National Policy 58-101 - Disclosure of Corporate Governance Practices.
+Oversight of executive compensation; 2020 KEY MILESTONES Proposed the adoption of new ESG standards for Linamar's annual public disclosures Initiated investor outreach with respect to Linamar's ESG practices Continuing educational updates on governance matters and emerging governance trends globally; Oversight of Capital Accumulation Plans Committee, who oversees the Corporation's pension plans, with a view to monitoring its administration and continually improving its overall investment performance for its members; Continued oversight of the Occupational Health & Safety program in monitoring its objective of maintaining above-average industry standards in H&S measurements.
+Proposed the adoption of new ESG standards for Linamar's annual public disclosures Initiated investor outreach with respect to Linamar's ESG practices Continuing educational updates on governance matters and emerging governance trends globally; Oversight of Capital Accumulation Plans Committee, who oversees the Corporation's pension plans, with a view to monitoring its administration and continually improving its overall investment performance for its members; Continued oversight of the Occupational Health & Safety program in monitoring its objective of maintaining above-average